-Determination of rights after registrntion.
+Determination of rights after registration.

-41. (1) After an industrial design has been registered, any person having or claiming a proprietary interest in or under it may refer to the court the question -

-(a) who is or are the true owner or owners of the industrial design;

-(b) whether the industrial design should have been registered in the name of the person or persons in whose name or names it was registered; or and the court shall determine the question and make such order as it thinks fit to give effect to the determination.
+- 41. (1) After an industrial design has been registered, any person having or claiming a proprietary interest in or under it may refer to the court the question - (a) who is or are the true owner or owners of the industrial design; - (b) whether the industrial design should have been registered in the name of the person or persons in whose name or names it was registered; or - (c) whether any right in or under the industrial design should be transferred or granted to any other person or persons, and the court shall determine the question and make such order as it thinks fit to give effect to the determination.